-- 9. The Panel found that Cr Bell committed one breach of regulation 7(1)(b) which related to Cr Bell's conduct when he made a series of Facebook posts relating to the Shire's CEO.
-The Panel found that by doing do, Cr Bell intended to cause detriment to the CEO. - 10.
-The Panel has considered Cr Bell's submissions as to how the Complaint should be dealt with and while he states that he has learnt a lot from this process, he does not show any sincere contrition for his behaviour or repentance for the lack of respect that he showed towards the CEO. - 11.
-The allegation against Cr Bell was serious and the Panel does not consider that dismissal of the Complaint is appropriate as this would indicate that the breach is so minor that no penalty is warranted. - 12.
-Nor does the Panel consider that ordering Cr Bell to undergo further training is appropriate or an adequate sanction, given the serious nature of the comments Cr Bell chose to make about the CEO as part of a campaign to undermine him. - 13.
-The options left for the Panel to consider are to order the publication of a Notice of Public Censure or to order Cr Bell to make a Public Apology (or both). - 14.
-When the Panel makes an order that a Notice of Public Censure be published, that Notice is published by the local government's CEO, at the expense of the local government, and such expense is significant where the Notice is to be published in a newspaper or newspapers.

-- 15. In the present case, on the evidence available to the Panel, the Panel does not consider that it should order a public censure. - 16.
-The nature of the comments made about the CEO were highly offensive and disrespectful to the CEO and were made with the intention of causing detriment to him by casting aspersions on his credibility.
-Cr Bell made those comments publicly on Facebook which is a popular social media platform where posts and comments can be shared multiple times, and therefore the harm caused was likely serious and widespread amongst the community.
-A public apology is appropriate as it reflects the impact on the CEO who was subjected to Cr Bell's comments and the lasting effect of his actions. - 17.
+9. The Panel found that Cr Bell committed one breach of regulation 7(1)(b) which related to Cr Bell's conduct when he published a Facebook post and comments relating to the Shire's CEO and Acting CEO.
+The Panel found that by doing do, Cr Bell intended to cause detriment to both parties.

+The Panel has considered Cr Bell's submissions as to how the Complaint should be dealt with and while he states that he has learnt a lot from this process, he does not show remorse for the lack of respect he showed the CEO and Acting CEO or acknowledge the seriousness of the breach.

+- 10. The allegation against Cr Bell was serious and the Panel found that he publicly implied that the CEO and Acting CEO should be sacked, cast aspersions on their professional integrity and made derogatory allegations likely to cause them embarrassment. - 11.
+The Panel does not consider that dismissal of the Complaint is appropriate as this would indicate that the breach is so minor that no penalty is warranted.
+Nor does the Panel consider that ordering Cr Bell to undergo further training is appropriate or an adequate sanction, given the serious nature of the comments which were intended to denigrate and humiliate the parties concerned. - 12.
+The options left for the Panel to consider are to order the publication of a Notice of Public Censure or to order Cr Bell to make a Public Apology (or both). - 13.
+When the Panel makes an order that a Notice of Public Censure be published, that Notice is published by the local government's CEO, at the expense of the local government, and such expense is significant where the Notice is to be published in a newspaper or newspapers. - 14.
+In the present case, on the evidence available to the Panel, the Panel does not consider that it should order a public censure. - 15.
+The nature of the comments made about the CEO and Acting CEO were highly offensive and disrespectful.
+Cr Bell made those comments publicly on Facebook on a page visible and followed by members of the local community (if not a wider audience), therefore the harm caused was likely serious and widespread amongst the community.
+A public apology is appropriate as it reflects the impact on the CEO and Acting CEO who were both subjected to Cr Bell's comments and the lasting effect of his actions. - 16.
 An apology in public is also appropriate when a councillor's conduct does not meet the standards other councillors seek to uphold.
-It serves as an acknowledgement that Cr Bell's conduct was unacceptable and demonstrates that councillors are accountable for their actions. - 18.
-The Panel considers a public apology to the person who suffered the damage is the appropriate penalty.
+It serves as an acknowledgement that Cr Bell's conduct was unacceptable and demonstrates that councillors are accountable for their actions. - 17.
+The Panel considers a public apology to the parties who suffered the damage is the appropriate penalty.